-- G.V Direct the respondent to get the copy of OC as such the respondent claims that they have applied for OC. - 40.
-As per the additional documents placed on record by respondent on 03.04.2025, the Authority finds that the respondent has obtained the occupation certificate for the said project on 31.12.2024. - 41.
-As per Section 11(4)(b) of Act of 2016, the respondent is under an obligation to supply a copy of the occupation certificate/completion certificate or both to the complainant-allottee.
-The relevant part of section 11 of the Act of 2016 is reproduced as hereunder: - the it from the website of DTCP, Haryana.
+G.III Direct the respondent to get the copy of OC as such the respondent claims that they have applied for OC.

+40. As per the additional documents placed on record by respondent, the Authority finds that the respondent has obtained the occupation certificate for the said project on 31.12.2024.

+41. As per Section 11(4)(b) of Act of 2016, the respondent is under an obligation to supply a copy of the occupation certificate/completion certificate or both to the complainant-allottee.
+The relevant part of section 11 of the Act of 2016 is reproduced as hereunder: -
-(b) The promoter shall be responsible to obtain the completion certificate or the occupancy certificate, or both, as applicable, from the relevant competent authority as per local laws or other laws for the time being in force and to make it available to the allottees individually or to the association of allottees, as the case may be."

-42. Even otherwise, it being a public document, the allottee can have access to
+- (b) The promoter shall be responsible to obtain the completion certificate or the occupancy certificate, or both, as applicable, from the relevant competent authority as per local laws or other laws for the time being in force and to make it available to the allottees individually or to the association of allottees, as the case may be." - 42.
+Even otherwise, it being a public document, the allottee can have access it from the website of DTCP, Harvana.